About the Department

 The mission of the Azusa Pacific University Department of Art and Design is to prepare art students for a lifetime of artistic expression and to cultivate individual creativity through the study of history, technique, presentation, and social engagement, as a reflector of the creative and transformative nature of God.
 Faculty believe that art is a socially responsible calling that challenges students to act as transformers in the world.
 In human history, artists have been the vehicles for spiritual, social, political, and psychological definition and change.
 Therefore, art is presented as both a professional occupation and an essential part of a liberal arts education.
 APU students train to continue in that artistic tradition.

-The Department of Art and Design offers three undergraduate majors, three minors, a Master of Fine Arts (MFA) in Visual Art, and an online M.A. in Modern Art History.
+The Department of Art and Design offers three undergraduate majors, three minors, and three master's degrees, including a Master of Fine Arts (MFA) in Visual Art, an M.A. in Art Education, and an online M.A. in Modern Art History.

 All programs offered through APU’s Department of Art and Design are nationally accredited by the National Association of Schools of Art and Design (NASAD) and the Western Association of Schools and Colleges (WASC).